 Bicycles retain several unmistakable advantages over automobiles, like:

-- The bike maneuverability helps commuters avoid traffic jams, especially at main arteries with shortcuts and bicycle-friendly topography, which is undeniable.
+The bike maneuverability helps commuters avoid traffic jams, especially on main arteries, with shortcuts and bicycle-friendly topography, which is undeniable.

-- Avoiding paying the state's draconian gasoline taxes, high fuel prices, and confiscatory fees, in general, can be a form of necessity or even protest.
+In general, avoiding paying the state’s draconian gasoline taxes, high fuel prices, and confiscatory fees can be a form of necessity or even protest.

-- Expensive vehicle repairs are difficult to make while still paying for expensive mortgage, high property taxes, voluminous regulations, and compliance with the green energy movement, etc.
+Expensive vehicle repairs are difficult to make while still paying for expensive mortgages, high property taxes, voluminous regulations, compliance with the green energy movement, etc.

 But as discussed, cities like Redondo also present many avoidable health hazards to riders.